ossan-dev/docker-intro/blog-post.md

 ## Image building

 Now that our Dockerfile is ready to use we can build our user-defined image based on it.
-First u've to open a shell from a terminal (e.g. Windows terminal, the VS Code built-in one, PowerShell and so on) and navigate to the directory with all of the files in this demo.
-After that you will be able to run this statement
+First you've to open a shell from a terminal (e.g. Windows terminal, the VS Code built-in one, PowerShell and so on) and navigate to the directory with all of the files in this demo.
+After that you will be able to run this statement:

 ```
 docker build -t my-custom-db .
 ```

-With this instruction you'll build an image called "my-custom-db" with the flag "-t" from a Dockerfile located in the current folder (**NOTE THE "."
-AT THE END OF THE LINE**).
+With this instruction you'll build an image called "my-custom-db" with the flag "-t" from a Dockerfile located in the current folder (🔴IMPORTANT❗🔴 **note the "." at the end of the line**).
 If your Dockerfile is not located in the current folder you've to specify its path otherwise it will result in an error.
-_Important note: if u run this command multiple times without change anything u'll notice that Docker reuse steps from cache instead of rebuild them blindly.
-This is an amazing time savings that Docker will bring in our life 🍾_
+🔎NOTE🔎 _if u run this command multiple times without change anything u'll notice that Docker reuse steps from cache instead of rebuild them blindly.
+This is an amazing time savings that Docker will bring in our life._

 ## Run a container